Saltworker/RegressionAnalysis_CAS-plotting/README.md

-# Imagine a version of Excel, Geogebra, Graph, etc. that gets the job done faster
+# Imagine a version of Excel, Geogebra, Graph, etc. that makes regression analysis even faster (and more user-friendly) to do

 ![Screenshot](Screenshots/Screenshot_test.jpg)